jeanreye4/tic-tac-toe/readme.md

 * Use **Javascript or jQuery** for **DOM manipulation**
 * **Be deployed online**, using [Github **Project** pages](https://pages.github.com) or to a custom domain.
 * Use **semantic markup** for HTML and CSS (adhere to best practices)
+* Show a good commit history with frequent commits

 ---